RuriOSS/ce-mark/README.md

 - The tail can/should/will/must never wag the cat.
 - Cwte is garbage-in-garbage-out, if the given rules are even wrong, cwte cannot be correct.
 - Cwte should be reversible, if you don't like, thow it away and rollback to c.
-- Cwte should not spread any bullshit, or human auditor shuld fire it.
+- Cwte should not spread any bullshit, or human auditor should fire it.
 - We are c users, not cwte users.
 - Cwte is dangerous, the tail can make everything cooked, so:
   - Always check the generated code.